Chapter 5 Bayesian hierarchical models

 data = df_eeg)

-The estimates do not change much in comparison with the varying intercept/slope model, probably because the estimation of the correlation is quite poor (i.e., there is a lot of uncertainty).
+The estimates do not change much in comparison with the varying intercept and varying slope model, probably because the estimation of the correlation is quite poor (i.e., there is a lot of uncertainty in the posterior).
 While the inclusion of the correlation parameter is justified, this results, in our experience, in a slower convergence of the models (see also the discussion at the end of the section 5.2.6).

 As before, the estimates are shown graphically, in Figure 5.12.
-One can access the complete summary as always with fit_N400_h
+As always, one can access the complete summary by typing fit_N400_h

 .